-The per-node administrative tags are not meant to be extended by the future OSPF standards.
-The new OSPF extensions MUST NOT require use of per-node administrative tags or define well-known tag values.
+The per-node administrative tags are not meant to be extended by future OSPF standards.
+New OSPF extensions are not expected to require use of per-node administrative tags or define well-known tag values.
 Node administrative tags are for generic use and do not require IANA registry.
-The future OSPF extensions requiring well known values MAY define their own data signalling tailored to the needs of the feature or MAY use capability TLV as defined in [RFC4970].
+Future OSPF extensions requiring well known values MAY define their own data signalling tailored to the needs of the feature or MAY use the capability TLV as defined in [I-D.ietf-ospf-rfc4970bis].

 Being part of the RI LSA, the per-node administrative tag TLV must be reasonably small and stable.
-In particular, but not limited to, implementations supporting the per-node administrative tags MUST NOT tie advertised tags to changes in the network topology (both within and outside the OSPF domain) or reachability of routes.
+In particular, implementations supporting per-node administrative tags MUST NOT be used to convey attributes of the routing topology or associate tags with changes in the network topology (both within and outside the OSPF domain) or reachability of routes.